rhnfzl/reddit-stash/README.md

 ### Installation

 Before proceeding with any installation method, ensure that you have set the Reddit environment variables.
-Follow [this guide](#setting-up-reddit-environment-variables) to create a Reddit app and obtain the necessary credentials.
+Follow [Reddit API guide](#setting-up-reddit-environment-variables) to create a Reddit app and obtain the necessary credentials.

-#### GitHub Action Installation
+#### GitHub Action Installation (Recommended)

 **Note:** The following process requires the [Dropbox App setup](#setting-up-dropbox-app).
 The GitHub Actions workflow runs the script daily at midnight CET, uploading the files to Dropbox.
 The workflow is defined in `.github/workflows/reddit_scraper.yml`.